As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 Having scanned hundreds of real estate websites across Australia, there are some things that crop up regularly.
 Avoid these conversion killers:

-- Auto-playing videos or music: Sound comes out of nowhere killing the mobile browsing, this is especially problematic in public places
+- Auto-playing videos or music: Sound comes out of nowhere, killing the mobile browsing; this is especially problematic in public places

 - Forcing registration for rudimentary information: It will cause people to jump through hoops and perhaps go to your competitor instead